gediminasnn/gediminasnn/README.md

 #### 3rd year college student of Kaunas College
 Currently completing Professional Bachelor of Computing Field, Information Finance Systems.
 Trying to get a job to expand my knowledge in programming.

-Main Skills: PHP / Symfony / HTML / CSS
+Main Skills: PHP / Symfony

 - 🔭 I’m currently working on my GitHub profile.
 - 🌱 I like competing in competetive programming.